In a previous post, I showed you how to remove billing fields in WooCommerce, without using a plugin.

 Save the file.

-Here’s how the code looks on our theme’s file:
+Here’s how the code looks on my theme’s file:

 Those checkout billing and shipping fields should be optional now.

-If the changes don’t take place after you refresh the page, please clear your page (or entire website) and / or browser cache.
+If the changes don’t take place after you refresh the page, clear your site and browser cache!

 If you want to make more checkout fields optional, then add more $address_fields